xzeu/tz/docs/en/guide.md

 ## Conclusion

-Nunu is a practical Golang application scaffolding that helps you quickly build efficient and reliable applications.
-We hope this guide can help you make better use of Nunu.
+Tz is a practical Golang application scaffolding that helps you quickly build efficient and reliable applications.
+We hope this guide can help you make better use of Tz.